Ali-Herrera/myCodewars/README.md

 # myCodewars

 A repository filled with codewars challenges (kata).
-Completing and Pushing at least 5 solutions every week.
+Completing and Pushing multiple solutions every week.

 ## How It's Made: